Heading One). Or to make a phrase bold, you add two asterisks before and after it (e.g.,

 In nearly every way, Markdown is the ideal syntax for taking notes.
 Sadly, Evernote and OneNote, two of the most popular note applications, don’t currently support Markdown.
 The good news is that several other note applications do support Markdown:

 Looking to self-publish a novel?
 Try Leanpub, a service that takes your Markdown-formatted files and turns them into an electronic book.
 Leanpub outputs your book in PDF, EPUB, and MOBI file format.
 If you’d like to create paperback copies of your book, you can upload the PDF file to another service such as Kindle Direct Publishing.
 To learn more about writing and self-publishing a book using Markdown, read this blog post.

 Believe it or not, you can generate presentations from Markdown-formatted files.
 Creating presentations in Markdown takes a little getting used to, but once you get the hang of it, it’s a lot faster and easier than using an application like PowerPoint or Keynote.
-Remark (GitHub project) is a popular browser-based Markdown slideshow tool, as is Cleaver (GitHub project).
-If you use a Mac and would prefer to use an application, check out Deckset or Marked.
+Remark (GitHub project) is a popular browser-based Markdown slideshow tool, as are Cleaver (GitHub project) and Marp (GitHub project).
+If you use a Mac and would prefer to use an application, check out Deckset, Hyperdeck, or Marked.

 If you send a lot of email and you’re tired of the formatting controls available on most email provider websites, you’ll be happy to learn there’s an easy way to write email messages using Markdown.
 Markdown Here is a free and open-source browser extension that converts Markdown-formatted text into HTML that’s ready to send.